 ITC Kakatiya, Hyderabad – Luxury Hotel

 The highlight of the whole experience was my over the dinner chat with Chef Aamer Jamal who has a habit of winning Biryani awards in Hyderabad.
 Now his Biryani is expected to be good, though being a vegetarian I could not taste his signature dish.
 But it was his Deccani that I enjoyed the most.
 He spoke affectionately on how he learned cooking from his mother and aunts.
-And is the first one in his family to enter this profession.
+And he is the first one in his family to enter this profession.
 His gratitude towards ITC group that groomed him and his will to excel in his field shows both in his creations and his attitude.
 Thank God for the Urdu I can understand and talk a bit, I could hear him speak in that beautiful language of Deccani, which is Urdu with a Hyderabadi Twist.

 Thank you, Chef, for making the meal very special.
 My personal recommendation here for vegetarians – try Dalcha – it is delicious.

 Dakshin – South Indian Restaurant at ITC Kakatiya

 Next, I was happy to finally discover Dakshin, their south Indian restaurant where you get authentic Andhra food.
 They serve food from all the four south Indian states.
 And claim that you get anything from royal cuisine to humble cuisine here.
 I tried Andhra food and I must say there was no sign of food being tempered to suit any other palette.
 Chutneys were as hot as they can, the food was spicy and served in a traditional way.
 If you know any other place in town that serves authentic Andhra food, do let me know.
 If you are at Dakshin, do taste everything in Iyer Platter.

 Rani Rudramma of Warangal